stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 #

-# `F 24 .T39` 1990
+# F 24 `.T39` 1990

-Finally, using the `Cutter line`, proceed alphabetically until you hit the Ts.
+Finally, using the `Cutter line,` proceed alphabetically until you hit the Ts.
 Then proceed numerically until you find `.T39`, the address of our book.

 * The date or volume information at the end of a call number will only be useful to you if you are looking for a particular edition of a book.